mfelicio/ServiceProxy/README.md

 ### Examples

-I'll try to create real examples and add them to the source code.
-If you would like to post examples let me know.
+A complete WebAPI example using a service layer can be found [here][serviceproxy-examples-myapp].
+If you would like to contribute with examples let me know.

 ### Issues